13 School Lessons Boomers Learned That Turned Out to Be Totally Wrong

 1. The Food Pyramid Was the Holy Grail of Healthy Eating

 That familiar triangle with grains at the base and fats at the top felt like gospel growing up.
-Posters hung in classrooms and lunchrooms, hammering home the idea that mountains of bread and cereal were the key to a balanced diet, as stated by experts at UAB Medicine.
+Posters hung in classrooms and lunchrooms, hammering home the idea that mountains of bread and cereal were the key to a balanced diet.
 The reality?
 It was heavily influenced by corporate lobbying—particularly from the grain and dairy industries.
 Instead of guiding us to nutritional nirvana, the pyramid may have paved the way for decades of carb-heavy eating and rising obesity rates.

 2. Pluto Is a Planet—Wait, No, It’s Not

 We all grew up with that catchy mnemonic: “My Very Educated Mother Just Served Us Nine Pizzas.”
-For decades, Pluto was our quirky little ninth planet, the underdog of the solar system, according to researchers at NASA.
+For decades, Pluto was our quirky little ninth planet, the underdog of the solar system.
 Then, seemingly out of nowhere, scientists decided it didn’t make the planetary cut anymore and reclassified it as a “dwarf planet.”
 Cue the collective outrage and cosmic confusion from every 90s kid on Earth.

 3. You’ll Never Have a Calculator in Your Pocket